locksmithfrance

 Locksmith France is an English-speaking emergency line that stays open through all of it: nights, early mornings, weekends and bank holidays, 365 days a year.
 There's no answering machine and no French-only switchboard to fight through.
 You reach a real agent, explain what's happened in English, and we dispatch the nearest vetted locksmith from our local partner network — with the price agreed before anyone sets off.
 For a tourist or expat far from home, that combination of round-the-clock availability and a voice you can understand is the whole point.
 Every locksmith we work with is a mobile locksmith who comes to you, wherever you are — so the 24-hour locksmith, or the "emergency locksmith near me" you're frantically searching for, is simply this one English-speaking number.

 Not everything is an emergency, and we'll tell you honestly if your situation can safely wait for a cheaper daytime appointment.
 But when you genuinely can't get into your home, can't secure a door after a break-in, or are stranded outside late at night, calling straight away is the right move — and we're ready the moment you do.
-We take these calls right across the country: someone off a late Eurostar at Gare du Nord, a traveller who has just landed at CDG or Orly and can't get into their rental, or a resident locked out at midnight in Paris, Nice or Lyon.
+We take these calls right across Paris: someone off a late Eurostar at Gare du Nord, a traveller who has just landed at CDG or Orly and can't get into their rental, or a resident locked out at midnight in any of the 20 arrondissements.

 When to call us